Economic and Trade Information on China

 Economic Relations with Hong Kong

 The Chinese mainland and Hong Kong signed the Closer Economic Partnership Arrangement (CEPA) on 29 June 2003 and supplemented with further liberalisation measures in subsequent years.
 At present, all products of Hong Kong origin can be imported into the mainland tariff free under CEPA.
 For products which have no agreed CEPA rules of origin at present, Hong Kong will initiate discussions with the mainland twice a year upon requests by local manufacturers.
 Hong Kong service suppliers enjoy preferential treatment in entering into the mainland market in various service areas.
 There are also agreements or arrangements on mutual recognition of professional qualification.
 On 18 December 2014, the Agreement on Achieving Basic Liberalization of Trade in Services in Guangdong was signed and to be implemented on 1 March 2015.
 The Agreement adopts a hybrid approach of positive and negative lists to set out the liberalisation measures in the Guangdong province applying to Hong Kong.
 The breadth and depth of liberalisation surpass the previous measures for early and pilot implementation in Guangdong.
 On the basis of the Guangdong Agreement, the Agreement on Trade in Services was signed on 27 November 2015 and to be implemented on 1 June 2016, extending the geographical coverage to the whole Mainland for basic liberalisation of trade in services.
+In June 2017, the Investment Agreement and the Agreement on Economic and Technical Cooperation (Ecotech Agreement) were signed under the framework of CEPA.
+The Investment Agreement expands the market access commitments to non-services sectors and introduces obligations on investment protection.
+The Ecotech Agreement consolidates and updates the economic and technical cooperation activities between Hong Kong and the Chinese mainland.

 Hong Kong's Direct Investment in the Chinese Mainland